-As cable networks evolve, and many diverse services such as telephony, data, video, business and advanced services (e.g., tele-medicine, remote education, home monitoring) are carried over them, the demand for maintaining a high level of reliability for services increases.
-To achieve such high reliability, operators have to fix problems before they have any impact on service.
+As cable networks evolve, and many diverse services such as telephony, data, video, business and advanced services (e.g., tele-medicine, remote education, home monitoring) are carried over those networks, the demand for maintaining a high level of reliability for services increases.
+To achieve such high reliability, operators should fix problems before they have any impact on service.